30-Day Trial Version

 Use the Palm App-Delete menu item and select FlyBy Nav then Delete.

 To register FlyBy Nav Pro you will need to provide your user name from your Palm.
 This is the name that is displayed in the upper right hand corner when you select the HotSync® program.
 It is the name you registered when the HotSync® was run for the first time.
 You must provide the name exactly as it appears.
 The registration code is generated from your name and is case sensitive.
 For example "Tom Smith" is the user name from this HotSync® screen:

 The program will only run on the Palm computer in which it was registered.

-Please record you registration number on paper, and in a safe place.
-If FlyBy Nav is ever re-installed you will need to input the registration code again.
+Please record you registration number on paper, and in a safe memorable location.
+If FlyBy Nav Pro is ever re-installed you will need to input the registration code again.

 If you had saved any data during your trial period it will still be fully accessible after registration.